Electronics

 • Tone Roll-off, set CW for no effect.
 Adjust ACW in order to mellow the treble and fully backed off for the ‘darkest’ sound.
 Push-pull google switch, pull for the Passive Signal path which consists of the Volume, Blend and Passive Tone.
 Push in the full Active Signal path.

-Below are download bundles, including installation instructions for the current two versions of the ACG pre-amp, and the previous versions.
+Below are downloadable PDFs, including installation instructions for the current two ACG filter pre-amps and the Uni-pre,

 DFM | EQ01 | Uni-Pre